 For students with a little previous experience in some of these techniques, this is a great opportunity to consolidate and develop existing basic skills and gain a wider appreciation of basketry as a subject.

 What will we cover?

 The main emphasis of the course will be on practical sessions providing an introduction, or revision of Twining, Coiling, Stake & Strand and Plaiting.

 You will work with a range traditional and non-traditional materials such as willow and rush cane, raffia, jute, sisal wool and other threads and yarns, papers and card.

 All techniques will be supported by additional information putting the techniques into a wider context in relation to use by traditional and contemporary makers in the UK and the wider world.

-Each week the tutor will have a selection of inspirational material for you to observe from baskets, books to slides, postcards and sketchbooks to illustrate the potential and versatility of each technique in terms of form, function and use of materials.
+The tutor will have a selection of inspirational material for you to observe: baskets, books, images, samples etc.to illustrate the potential and versatility of each technique in terms of form, function and use of materials.

 What will I achieve?

 By the end of this course you should be able to...

 Beginners: Make basic level baskets with confidence in each of the following techniques;Twining, Coiling, Stake & Strand and Plaiting.